daraosn/mustekala/README.md

 * Run a node server running node-puller.

-* Install javascript plugin to subscribe, receive and run commands.
+* Install javascript plugin to subscribe users on the client-side, receive and run commands.

-* Send a POST request to the desired channel to execute javascript commands.
+* Send a POST request from the server-side to the desired channel to execute javascript commands.

 Use cases: